How the U.S. Patrols Its Borders

 It has historically been rare for active-duty U.S. military forces to be sent to the border.
 In recent decades, soldiers have at times coordinated with border authorities to provide high-tech surveillance and other reconnaissance.

-In late 2018, the Pentagon sent nearly six thousand troops to “harden the southern border,” employing them for efforts such as laying razor wire.
-Critics called the move a political stunt amid a midterm election cycle in which President Donald Trump made immigration a core issue.
+In late 2018, the Pentagon sent more than five thousand troops to “harden the southern border,” employing them for efforts such as laying razor wire.
+Critics called the move a political stunt amid a midterm election cycle in which Trump made immigration a central issue.

 Since then, the number of active-duty troops assigned to the southern border has varied.
-It notably rose in early 2019 after the Pentagon deployed thousands more troops.
-In April 2020, the Pentagon sent roughly 540 additional active-duty personnel to provide surveillance and prevent migrants from entering the United States as the country battled COVID-19.
-Nearly four thousand troops, a mix of active-duty and National Guard personnel, are currently stationed at the border.
-Most are scheduled to remain there until September 2022.
+In April 2020, the Pentagon sent roughly 540 additional active-duty personnel to provide surveillance and prevent migrants from entering the United States amid the pandemic.
+And in May 2023, ahead of the expiration of a pandemic-era health restriction known as Title 42, the Biden administration temporarily deployed an additional 1,500 active-duty troops to the border to relieve pressure on CBP agents.

 What are the rules of engagement?

-The 1878 Posse Comitatus Act limits the U.S. military’s role in enforcing domestic laws, meaning that interactions between active-duty troops and migrants at the Mexican border are restricted.
-They can neither detain and deport unauthorized immigrants nor conduct searches and seizures.
-Like the National Guard soldiers, they largely provide indirect support, such as conducting aerial surveillance and repairing or reinforcing infrastructure.
-Unlike the National Guard and CBP, active-duty personnel at the border do not carry loaded weapons.
+The 1878 Posse Comitatus Act [PDF] limits the U.S. military’s role in enforcing domestic laws, restricting interactions between active-duty troops and migrants at the U.S.-Mexico border.
+Under these rules, active-duty troops can neither detain and deport unauthorized immigrants nor conduct searches and seizures, though loopholes exist.
+Like the National Guard, they often provide indirect support, such as conducting aerial surveillance, repairing or reinforcing infrastructure, and performing administrative duties.
+Unlike the National Guard and CBP, however, active-duty personnel at the border do not carry loaded weapons.

 Armed officials are generally constrained from using deadly force.
-Under CBP policy [PDF], agents are allowed to use force considered “objectively reasonable to affect an arrest,” taking into consideration whether a person poses a security threat or is resisting arrest; excessive force is prohibited.
+Under CBP policy [PDF], agents are allowed to use force considered “objectively reasonable and necessary” to gain control of a situation, taking into consideration whether a person poses a security threat or is resisting arrest; excessive force is prohibited.
 An agent may use deadly force only in a case of imminent danger of death or serious injury.
+In November 2018, Trump also allowed active-duty troops to conduct crowd control and temporary searches and seizures to assist CBP agents.

 CBP personnel face hundreds of assaults each year.
-In fiscal year 2021, more than six hundred officers and agents were attacked while on duty at the southern border.
-The annual number of incidents involving use of force by CBP personnel has risen steadily since at least 2017, and more than two hundred people—both citizens and noncitizens—have been reported killed in confrontations with border agents since 2010.
+In FY 2023, nearly five hundred officers and agents were attacked while on duty at the southern border, and close to two hundred such incidents have already occurred in the first seven months of FY 2024.
+The annual number of incidents involving use of force by CBP personnel rose steadily between 2017 and 2021, though it has since dropped; 304 people—both citizens and noncitizens—have been reported killed in confrontations with border agents since 2010.

 Is there a threat to U.S. national security?